Donald Trump Is a Serial Tax Evader

 Trump's tax returns show that the president has only paid a few hundred dollars per year in taxes for the past several years.
 Many experts have suggested that he's either a terrible businessman—or he's committed serious tax fraud.

-John believes this point based on
+John believes this fact based on:

 Saw his tax returns in the New York Times report